mvolkmann/blog/src/astro.md

 summarize the steps to deploy an Astro project to Netlify and Vercel.

 describe the differences between SSR (generated on request ) and SSG (generated at build time) and configure them in Astro.

+See Couldcannon which uses Astro content collection documents.

+Document a bit more about Zod data types and the constraints you can put on them.
+All properties are required, unless you specify that they are optional.

+Describe the getEntries function which is an alternative to the getEntry function.